 Post-Fire Soil Recovery

-“We’re watching the soil come back to life.”
+“We’re watching the soil come back to life.” - Linda W.

 After wildfire, a local site used biochar and Radicle™ to track microbial recovery over 12 weeks.
 Live CO₂ data showed measurable respiration return weeks before plants were visible.